-- Step #1: Firstly, the sales revenue is calculated as described above.
+- Step #1: The sales revenue is calculated as described above.

-- Step #2: Then, the net profit (PAT) is captured which is categorically mentioned as a separate line item in the profit and loss account.
+- Step #2: The Net Profit After Tax (NPAT) is captured and categorically mentioned as a separate line item in the profit and loss account.

-- Step #3: Finally, the net profit margin is calculated by dividing the net profit (PAT) by the sales revenue and multiplied by 100%.
+- Step #3: Finally, the net profit margin is calculated by dividing the Net Profit After Tax (NPAT) by the sales revenue multiplied by 100%.

 - Net Profit Margin = PAT / Revenue * 100%